Model-minority stereotype impacts the lives of Asian-American students

 “Everyone thinks I’m really good at math.
 I guess I’m in one of the higher math classes for a sophomore, but I worked really hard to get that position.
 It’s not something I am born with,” Li said.
 “Everyone expects a lot from you, and if you don’t deliver, everyone assumes that you’re not a ‘true Asian.’”

 “[The stereotype that all Asians are good at math] causes a lot of trouble for those who are stronger at the English subject.
-I feel like Asians are expected to be system-oriented, but when [they] are not, its less favored for [them],” said Rebecca Jiang, a senior.
+I feel like Asians are expected to be system-oriented, but when [they] are not, it’s less favored for [them],” said Rebecca Jiang, a senior.

 Research by Guofang Li shows that the stereotype causes educational departments to disregard the academic assistance needed from struggling Asian-American students.
 Additionally, the teachers assume that they will succeed without providing extra support from other programs and services.

-Along with the little support from the school, the stereotype oftentimes causes many Asian-Americans to feel that they do not get recognition for the effort they put in.
+Oftentimes, it causes many Asian-Americans to feel that they do not get recognition for the effort they put in.

 Jiang said, “I think the number one quality that people make an assumption about me is that I don’t work for the grade I get.
 It’s kind of an expectation for other people to see me to get good grades.
 I think that invalidates a lot of the effort Asian-Americans put into their work.
 Of course, there are going to be people that naturally understand a certain concept over others, but to assume that we don’t put in work for the reward that is paid off makes us feel like we’re expected to perform a certain way.”